syedahmedkhaderi/llm-privacy-research/README.md

 Brief summary: The initial DEA run produced exposure visualizations (exposure by type and exposure vs frequency) from the experiment data.
 The notebook contains the code, inputs, and steps to reproduce the figures.

 open `notebooks/Experiment-1.ipynb` directly in Colab by uploading the file.

+## Experiment 2 - RAG — Completed
+I completed the second experiment focusing on integrating Retrieval-Augmented Generation (RAG) into the current pipeline and saved the notebooks and plots in this repository.
+See the files below for the reproducible run.

+- Notebooks: `notebooks/Experiment-2-RAG/`
+- Plots: `plots/Task-2/`

+Brief summary: This experiment investigates privacy leakage in when RAG systems are used.
+The notebooks contain the code, inputs, and steps to reproduce the results.

 ## Setup